How to Make Linzer Cookies

 What Are Linzer Cookies?

-Linzer cookies are traditionally made from a nutty almond-based cookie dough, like my cherry almond linzer cookies.
-But for this recipe, weโ€™re using pistachios.
-The dough is rolled out, cut into shapes, and bakedโ€ฆjust like sugar cookies.
+The dough is rolled out, cut into shapes, and bakedโ€ฆ just like sugar cookies.
 Then the cookies are finished with a light dusting of confectionersโ€™ sugar, and sandwiched together with sweet jam.
-These festive, stained glass window-esque cookies are easily some of the prettiest cookies around, especially on holiday cookie trays.

 • Time: In addition to the preparation of the dough and the baking, youโ€™ll need to chill the dough for at least 3 hours.
-If you want to save time, consider whipping up a batch of dough in advance and storing it in the freezer (see Recipe Notes).
+If you want to save time, consider whipping up a batch of dough in advance and storing it in the freezer (see recipe Notes).
 When youโ€™re ready to bake, simply thaw overnight in the refrigerator.

-Overview: How to Make Raspberry Pistachio Linzer Cookies
+Overview: How to Make Linzer Cookies

 The full printable recipe is below, but letโ€™s walk through it so you understand each step before you get started.